 Summary of Recommendations: The culmination of all NAHSP task analyses was documented in terms of system needs and associated recommendations.
 The recommendations include projects necessary for facilities to meet performance measures; recommendations stemming from the state, regional, and local issues; facilities needed to meet objectives; and future studies to be conducted that will provide the Department and/or airports with additional tools.

 Deliverables: The NAHSP is intended to have multiple deliverables that can be used by a variety of audiences to understand the analysis, findings, recommendations, and next steps to continue planning and monitoring the Nevada system’s needs.
 Specific deliverables to be provided include the following:

 - PowerPoint presentation

-The NAHSP will compile all prior chapters and assembling them into a full draft document that also includes the AEIS which will be a single document within the overall deliverable.
+The NAHSP compiles all chapters and assembles them into a full Technical Report document that also includes the AEIS, a chapter within the overall document.

 AEIS Task Descriptions

-Data Collection: Information needed to complete the AEIS will be requested in concert with the NAHSP data.
-A combination of surveys, calls to airports, and in person site visits will be used to collect the data.
-The surveys will be used to collect information related to the activity at each airport that contributes to Nevada’s economy and to identify how businesses across the state rely on services provided at Nevada’s public airports.
+Data Collection: Information needed to complete the AEIS was requested in concert with the NAHSP data.
+A combination of surveys, calls to airports, and in person site visits was used to collect the data.
+The surveys were used to collect information related to the activity at each airport that contributes to Nevada’s economy and to identify how businesses across the state rely on services provided at Nevada’s public airports.

-Economic Impact Modeling: Using primary data and the IMPLAN model calibrated to regions and to the State of Nevada, the indirect and induced impacts will be calculated for each airport.
-Direct + indirect + induced effects equal total impacts on a regional and statewide basis.
+Economic Impact Modeling: primary data and the IMPLAN model calibrated to regions and to the State of Nevada, the indirect and induced impacts were calculated for each airport.
+Direct + indirect + induced effects equal total impacts on a statewide basis.

-Tax Impacts: The AEIS will illustrate local and state tax revenues based on direct effects from the system of Nevada airports.
+Tax Impacts: The AEIS illustrates local and state tax revenues based on direct effects from the system of Nevada airports.